BadrOuzlite/BadrOuzlite/README.md

 ## :sassy_man:  About me

-* Enthusiast Data Engineer with hands-on experience in Data Engineering, Big Data, and BI specialized in, Databases, Data Warehouse (DWH), Extract Transform Load (ETL), Data Recovery.
-Leverage all of them to provide data-driven solutions to help decision-makers
+* Enthusiastic Data Engineer and Analyst with hands-on experience in Data Engineering, Big Data, and Business Intelligence (BI).
+Specializing in databases, Data Warehousing (DWH), Extract, Transform, Load (ETL) processes, and data recovery.
+Proficient in SQL, ETL processes using SSIS and Pentaho, and advanced data analysis with Python (Pandas) and Excel.
+Committed to leveraging these skills to deliver data-driven solutions that empower decision-makers.
-* Enthusiastic learner focused on Big Data, Data Engineering, and BI.
+* Enthusiastic learner eager to explore and master all technologies related to Data Analysis and Business Intelligence (BI)
-* Graduated from Computer Science & Artifactual Intelligence, and also graduated from ITI Data Engineering Track
+* Graduated from Ibn Tofail University with a background in Mathematics and Economics.
-* Highly skilled in Python, SQL, NoSQL, Hadoop, Spark, Bash Scripting, DWH, Data Lake, Informatica, Data Vault, Able to build and optimize data pipelines.
-I am well-equipped to tackle complex problems in data.
-My goal is to apply my skills and expertise to develop innovative solutions that make a positive impact on my work community.
-I'm constantly learning and exploring new technologies in this ever-evolving major and look forward to collaborating with others who share my passion.
+* Highly skilled in Python (including the Pandas library), SQL, Pentaho, Data Warehousing (DWH), advanced Excel, and able to build and optimize data pipelines.
+I am well-equipped to tackle complex data challenges.
+My goal is to apply my skills and expertise to develop innovative solutions that positively impact my work community.
+I’m constantly learning and exploring new technologies in this ever-evolving field and look forward to collaborating with others who share my passion.

 <br>
 <img src="https://user-images.githubusercontent.com/73097560/115834477-dbab4500-a447-11eb-908a-139a6edaec5c.gif"><br><br>